sahwar/Bulogos/OSs-worth-using-in-2019+.md

 ## F(L)OSS chemistry software:
-OpenBabel (opens-source chemistry software package): http://openbabel.org/wiki/Main_Page
+OpenBabel (opens-source chemistry software package): http://openbabel.org/wiki/Main_Page open chemistry periodic table of chemical elements by Dmitry Mendeleev & IUPUC, et al.
 ## FOSS CAD:
 * OpenCAD

 ETC. ...
 (to be continued... in some other lifetime, hehe...
 Maybe.
 SEE YOU, SPACE COWBOY...
 AND THANKS FOR ALL THE FISH.
-Nah, keep breathing, soldier of fortune...)
+Nah, keep breathing, soldier of fortune... and impregnate the woman before dying!)